 The most important policy to consider is the University's Acceptable Use of Information Technology Resources policy (IT0110).

 Another important policy to consider is the University's policy on disclosure of information under the Family Educational Rights and Privacy Act, or FERPA.
-The law covers, among other things, how th University and its employees can disclose information about students, past and present.
-Learn more and find out resources for questions about FERPA.
+The law governs, among other things, how the University and its employees may disclose information about students, past and present.
+Learn more and find resources for questions about FERPA.

 Before creating content, familiarize yourself with the University's Editorial and Style Guidelines.